hampel/knownbots-xenforo/README.md

 Previously, the system only sent back user agents which matched key words: bot|crawl|spider - this new detection method is significantly more comprehensive and allows much greater accuracy for detecting new bots that may not identify themselves using the traditional keywords.

+Also new in this version is the deprecation of the email sending facility - new user agents are now sent directly via API, with authentication facilitated by the XenForo license validation system and very easy to configure.

 ### Options